MorganMasters/MorganMasters.github.io/_pages/about.md

 ---
 permalink: /
-title: "Get the robots dirty!
-Farms and wildlands; Food, not bombs."
+title: "Get the robots dirty!"
 author_profile: true
 redirect_from:
   - /about/